 We have put in place appropriate physical and technical measures to safeguard the Personal Information that we collect in connection with our products.
 In addition, we limit access to your Personal Information to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your Personal Information on our instructions and they are subject to a duty of confidentiality.
 However, please note that although we take appropriate steps to protect your Personal Information, no website, product, device, online application or transmission of data, computer system or wireless connection is completely secure and therefore we cannot guarantee the security of your Personal Information.

-The Personal Information that we collect from you may be stored and processed in your region, or transferred to, stored at or otherwise processed outside the European Economic Area (“EEA“), including but not limited to the United States of America or in any other country where BJUI or BJUI affiliates or service providers maintain facilities.
+The Personal Information that we collect from you may be stored and processed in your region, or transferred to, stored at or otherwise processed outside the United Kingdom (UK), including but not limited to the European Economic Area (“EEA“), the United States of America or in any other country where BJUI or BJUI affiliates or service providers maintain facilities.

-Where we transfer your Personal Information outside the EEA to other third parties, we will ensure that appropriate transfer agreements and mechanisms, such as the EU Standard Contractual Clauses, are in place to help ensure that our third party service providers provide an adequate level of protection to your Personal Information.
-We will only transfer your Personal Information outside the EEA in accordance with applicable laws or where you have given us your consent to do so.
+- Where we transfer your Personal Information outside the UK to other third parties, we will ensure that appropriate transfer agreements and mechanisms, such as the UK Standard Contractual Clauses, are in place to help ensure that our third party service providers provide an adequate level of protection to your Personal Information.
+We will only transfer your Personal Information outside the UK in accordance with applicable laws or where you have given us your consent to do so.

 7. Data Retention – How long we will store/keep your Personal Information